vsvale/kappa_k8s_config/docs/theory/airflow.md

 6. Executor take that task and execute in a worker (status running), updating the status in metastore (sucess or failed)
 7. Web server updates the UI

-### Trigger rules

-- all_success (default): All upstream tasks have succeeded
-- all_failed: All upstream tasks are in a failed or upstream_failed state
-- all_done: All upstream tasks are done with their execution
-- all_skipped: All upstream tasks are in a skipped state
-- one_failed: At least one upstream task has failed (does not wait for all upstream tasks to be done)
-- one_success: At least one upstream task has succeeded (does not wait for all upstream tasks to be done)
-- none_failed: All upstream tasks have not failed or upstream_failed - that is, all upstream tasks have succeeded or been skipped
-- none_failed_min_one_success: All upstream tasks have not failed or upstream_failed, and at least one upstream task has succeeded.
-- none_skipped: No upstream task is in a skipped state - that is, all upstream tasks are in a success, failed, or upstream_failed state
-- always: No dependencies at all, run this task at any time

 ### Tasks status

 - none: The Task has not yet been queued for execution (its dependencies are not yet met)